windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 tokens without exposing them.
 To create your Supabase resource, check out the [How to Integrate Supabase with Windmill](/blog/setup-supabase-on-windmill) tutorial - it takes only 2 minutes.

-Navigate to the [Home](https://app.windmill.dev/) page and create a new App in the top-right corner.
+After you added your resource, navigate to the [Home](https://app.windmill.dev/) page and create a new App in the top-right corner.
 You can enter an optional App summary on the left side of the header, let’s use `Issue Tracker`.
 Click "Save" on the other end of the top row, name your app `issue-tracker` and click "Create app".